Last Updated on

 Some Doodle owners know their way around scissors and give their dogs a regular trim at home to maintain the hairstyle.
 If you’re one of those people, drying the hair before trimming will help you access the full fur length for trimming.
 You can towel-dry or blow-dry the hair.
 We love the below blow dryer and use it on our own Doodle for at home grooming!

-• ②Airflow variable: 65MPH-135MPH, Fits from tiny cats to large breeds
+- ②Airflow variable: 65MPH-135MPH, suitable for tiny cats to large breeds

-• ③New tech for noise reduction & Two options for heating temperature
+- ③New tech for noise reduction & Two settings for heating temperature

 How Often Should Goldendoodles be Groomed?